 Our daily crime log entries are updated within 72 hours of a crime being reported to our department.
 Hard copies of the last 60 days of the daily crime log can be obtained at the Littleton Campus during dispatch hours, or a copy of this log may be requested by emailing Elizabeth.Baumgardt@arapahoe.edu.

 Alert Campus Community-Timely Warning of Emergency

 Arapahoe Community College, through the Chief of Police or his designee, will, without delay, notify the campus community upon the confirmation of a significant emergency or dangerous situation.
 The Campus Police Department makes emergency notifications via a variety of modalities, which may include one or more of the following:

-• Campus Police officers and floor marshals may assist with notifications
+- Campus Police officers may assist with notifications

 The Arapahoe Community College Campus Police Department, taking into account the safety of the community, determines the content and scope of the notification and initiates the notification system unless the notification will, in the professional judgment of responsible authorities, compromise efforts to assist victims or to contain, respond to, or otherwise mitigate the emergency.
 The College will provide adequate follow up information to keep the college community informed.